 Discover the best wineries in Southern California.
 Tasting rooms, vineyards, wine tours from San Diego to the central coast.
-Southern California’s most popular wine tasting destination is the Temecula Valley.
-Santa Barbara’s Santa Ynez Valley is another popular region north of Los Angeles.
+Southern California’s most famous wine-tasting destination in the Temecula Valley.
+Santa Barbara’s Santa Ynez Valley is another renowned region north of Los Angeles.
 For a quick wine tasting getaway, there are a few wineries hidden in the Santa Monica Mountains.

-The Santa Ynez Valley is widely recognized for its world-class wineries and tasting rooms that dot the rolling hillsides.
+The Santa Ynez Valley is recognized for its world-class wineries and tasting rooms that dot the rolling hillsides.
 Visitors can also enjoy browsing the Valley’s distinctive art galleries, boutiques, and antique stores.

-A good place to start your trip to the Santa Barbara Wine Country is in the charming historic town of Los Olivos, an artist colony whose early 20th century downtown is filled with art galleries, boutiques, wine stores and historic stagecoach stop housing.
+An excellent place to start your trip to the Santa Barbara Wine Country is in the charming historic town of Los Olivos.
+An artist colony whose early 20th century downtown features art galleries, boutiques, wine stores, and landmark stagecoach stop housing.

 With year-round access and the Pacific Ocean as its backdrop, the Santa Monica Mountains is a unique region populated with several wineries.
 Most are small, however, a few that are commercial enterprises.
 Best known wineries are Malibu Family Wines and Rosenthal Malibu Estate.

 The motto here is “Drink Local Wine,” and there is a wide selection of wines made from grapes harvested in the Santa Monica Mountains.
 Step inside the rustic wine tasting room and enjoy some wine and then kick back on the porch and watch the parade of exotic cars pass by along Mulholland Highway.

-Perhaps, one of the California’s premier wine destinations, the city of Paso Robles is a major player in the states’ winemaking.
+Perhaps, one of California’s premier wine destinations, the city of Paso Robles, is a major player in the states’ winemaking.
 First frequented by travelers wanting to take a dip in the area’s natural hot springs, today’s visitors find a charming, lively downtown district surrounded by a wine region.

 Temecula is the most popular area of Southern California for wine tasting.
 There are nearly 40 wineries in the Temecula Valley.
 Most of them concentrated along Rancho California Road.